 Unfortunately the phone hardware does impose some limitations on the emulation - for performance reasons each line of the screen and border is drawn instantaneously rather than pixel by pixel, as it would be on a real Spectrum.
-This doesn't affect the vast majority of commercial games, but some programs (mainly demos) which use multi-colour effects or draw in the border will experience corruption (e.g. Shock Megademo).
+This doesn't affect the vast majority of commercial games, but some programs (mainly demos) which use multicolour effects or draw in the border will experience corruption (e.g. Shock Megademo).

-On older phones the screen is only refreshed at around a quarter the rate of a real Spectrum, so some games may look jerky.
-However on newer phones with faster processors the screen is refreshed at the full 50Hz.
+On older phones the screen on the phone only refreshes at around a quarter the rate of a real Spectrum, so some games may look jerky.
+However on newer Series 60 phones with faster processors the screen is refreshed at the full 50Hz.
 Also Symbian OS phones don't provide any means to synchronise drawing to the screen with the vertical refresh, which results in a phenomenon known as 'tearing' (see the Jet Set Willy opening sequence for an example of this!).